LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 I have some tips for memorizing a complex password that you may find useful.

-First of all though, make sure you generate a password based on the guidelines we’ve already talked about.
+First of all though, make sure you generate a password based on the guidelines we've already talked about.
 It's no good having awesome passwords stored in your password manager if the master password is `letmein`.

 To have an easier time of memorizing it, try splitting it into chunks of 4 or 5 characters, like you see here.
 Then remember those chunks.
 Literally, just sit down and memorize them.
 You'll be amazed at how quickly you can retain the information.
 After about 5 minutes, stop and come back to it later, and see how much you can still remember.
 It'll take a few tries, but it will soon start to stick.